| 1.

 your criteria.
 Do you think other buyers might not

 come to the same conclusion?
-If you make an offer, you
+If you did your research

 6. Being